Metagaming (book)

-Metagaming: Playing, Competing, Spectating, Cheating, Trading, Making, and Breaking Videogames is a work that has substantially influenced game theory.
+Metagaming: Playing, Competing, Spectating, Cheating, Trading, Making, and Breaking Videogames is a 2017 book by Stephanie Boluk and Patrick LeMieux.

 Description and organization

 Written by Stephanie Boluk and Patrick LeMieux in 2017 and published by University of Minnesota Press, the work is presented in both digital and paper formats.
 It looks at videogames and how they function.
 Game software is included inside the printed book.
 The digital version allows viewers to annotate and explore the work as well as play the games.
 As viewers can start conversations and take notes that can be shared with thousands of other readers, this can be considered an open-access work.
 The work is in fact both a book and a series of games that can be downloaded and played to demonstrate the theories presented.

 The work examines how people interact with videogames as an experience between "playing videogames and their nonhuman operators".
 Kath Bassett describes this scope as stretching before, during, between, and after playing.
 The book's six chapters cover various aspects of metagaming.
 Each chapter contains its own original software that enhances the experience and a specialized topic, resulting in media being built into the work itself.